taiyuuki/utils/doc/utils.is_rgb_color.md

 color is RgbColor

-The function `is_not_empty_obj` returns a boolean value indicating whether the input parameter `v` is not an empty object.
+The function `is_rgb_color` returns a boolean value indicating whether the input parameter `v` is not an empty object.